Agartha: Later representations

-Afterwards, the idea spread through outlets like the magazine Amazing Stories, which in the 1940s published several science fiction stories about Agartha.
-A version probably based on the Amazing Stories iterations is from esotericist and ufologist Robert Ernst Dickhoff in his 1951 book Agharta.
-Dickhoff's version is very different, depicting Agartha as "the Holy abode of the Buddhist world, located in the Sangpo Valley, China", originally colonized by Martians.
+The idea spread through outlets like the magazine Amazing Stories, which in the 1940s published several science fiction stories about Agartha.
+Esotericist and ufologist Robert Ernst Dickhoff's 1951 book Agharta is probably based on the Amazing Stories iterations.
+Dickhoff depicts Agartha as "the Holy abode of the Buddhist world, located in the Sangpo Valley, China", originally colonized by Martians.
 He was an associate of Om Cherenzi-Lind, who claimed to be the reincarnation of "Koot Hoomi, Regent of Agartha".
 Cherenzi-Lind differentiated Agartha from Agarthi.

-Another associate, hollow earth theorist Walter Siegmeister (writing as Raymond Bernard) wrote on Agartha, and is likely the reason for its association with hollow Earth theories.
+Hollow earth theorist Walter Siegmeister (writing as Raymond Bernard) wrote on Agartha and is likely the reason for its association with hollow Earth theories.
 French writer and former Vichy collaborator Robert Charroux wrote on Agartha, as did esoteric fascist Miguel Serrano, who portrayed Agartha and Shambhala as the reestablishment of Hyperborea.
+Fascist writer Wilhelm Landig, in his book series about Agartha, coined the "black sun" symbol.
+Other writers later identified this as an SS floor tile.
+Some conspiracist writers claimed Agartha was connected to Himmler's Nazi expeditions to Tibet in the 1930s.

+Jean-Claude Frére's 1974 book Nazisme et sociétés secretes presents another version of the story.
+In it, Agartha was founded about 6,000 years ago in the area that is now the Gobi Desert, after Hyperborea was made uninhabitable.
+It became a sort of world center and was a powerful civilization for 2,000 years.
+Then Hyperborea and Agartha were struck down in a mysterious cataclysm, but managed to survive underground, where important figures (among them Jesus, Pythagoras, and Apollonius of Tyana) went to receive orders from the "Masters of the World".
+The "Aryan people" split, some trying to return to Hyperborea and others founding another secret civilization in Himalayan caves: Shambhala, with Shambhala representing the left-hand path as the "Wheel of the Black Sun" and Agartha the right-hand "Wheel of the Golden Sun", maintaining the "vril force".
+Frére falsely claims that this was official Nazi doctrine, but it was popular with some in the Thule Society.

 Agartha is the subject of Afrika Bambaataa's 1998 song "Agharta (City of Shamballa)".
-Its music video, directed by Daniel P. Siegler, depicts a future Earth with an uninhabitable surface and the majority of the population living in slavery in concentration camps, before they are freed by emissaries of Agartha.
-Dwight York's book on Agartha mimics this music video.
+Its video, directed by Daniel P. Siegler, depicts a future Earth with an uninhabitable surface and most people living in slavery in concentration camps until emissaries of Agartha free them.
+Dwight York's book on Agartha mimics this video.

+In the 2020s, the concept of Agartha became an Internet meme.
+The meme version typically draws from the esoteric neo-Nazi and Hollow Earth versions of the mythology, featuring Nordic-looking people and ufological elements.
+Many of the memes are explicitly racist and antisemitic, and overlap with searches for Hyperborea, "vril", and Nazi UFOs.
+The memes often portray Agartha as an "aesthetic" that features images and references to "Aryan" white supremacist ideology spread either explicitly or through coded dog whistles.